-Phuket has alot of activities to offer, anything from inexpensive do-it-yourself trips, to guided tours.
-Some of the things you that you don't need to reach to deep into you pockets to do when you are boored or need a break from the beaches is for example a trip to one of the waterfalls, Phuket has 3 beautifull waterfalls each located at some distand from eachother, In the Kathu District you have Kathu Waterfall, on the way here you will also find the Cable Water-skiing and Phuket Go Karting, if you are comming from patong.
+Phuket has a lot of activities to offer, anything from inexpensive do-it-yourself trips, to guided tours.
+Some of the things you that you don't need to reach to deep into you pockets to do when you are bored or need a break from the beaches is for example a trip to one of the waterfalls, Phuket has 3 beautiful waterfalls each located at some distant from each other, In the Kathu District you have Kathu Waterfall, on the way here you will also find the Cable Water-skiing and Phuket Go Karting, if you are coming from Patong.

 Bicycle Tours, go mountain biking.
 All equipment, back up van plus insurance provided.
 Tropical Trails, Tel 076-263 239.
 Or, Phuket Mountain Bike Club, Tel 076-280 116

 Go-Karting, go pedal-to-the-metal on the eastern side of Patong hill at Kathu.
 Lots of fun and not as dangerous as some people imagine.